losehu/RUBO-UDIPM/README.md

 If you are NEFUER,please read the following:

 If you are in Ares,NEFU do not use this software and code without my permission.

-Of course, you can not use it.
-Under the "guidance" of some people, you should be confident that you can surpass me.

-"Man is doing, and heaven is watching" to you and someone.